KevinMeisenbacher/kevin-meisenbacher-capstone/Capstone Proposal.md

 - Checklists of what genres people like
 - Checklists of what genres people want to get into (optional)
-- Checklists of what genres people don't want to filter out crap
+- Lists of songs based on chosen criteria with respective artists, genres and other basic info
+- (later) *Like/dislike buttons to give people better recommendations based on their tastes*
-- (later) Popularity filters to skip mainstream stuff
+- (later) *Popularity filters to skip mainstream stuff*

 ## Implementation